davidpots/playsongnotes/_songs/[Johnny Cash] When the Man Comes Around.md

 - 5:39 Verse strumming: easy version
 - 7:48 Pre-chorus & chorus (strumming, etc)
 - 15:21 Verse strumming: advanced version

+## Print-friendly version of this lesson

+To download the print-friendly PDF I show in my video lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/26674074).
+One month minimum ($3, cancel anytime) gets you access to PDFs of all my new & recent lessons ([view a free sample & see list of all PDFs](http://playsongnotes.com/downloads)).
+Thanks for supporting me and this project!

 ## Lyrics and chords